 He even celebrated his girlfriend's victory like he won the match himself on an episode of Smack Down.

-Unstoppable Rage: After Team Hell No loses the Tag Team Titles, his rage at being considered the 'weak link' of the team, proceeds to snap, fly into one of these and demolish the entirety of the Shield single-handedly.
+Unstoppable Rage: After Team Hell No lost the Tag Team Titles, his rage at being considered the 'weak link' of the team, proceeds to snap, fly into one of these and demolish the entirety of the Shield single-handedly.
 This has pretty much been his default setting ever since Extreme Rules.

 Vegan Evil: His former role model gimmick could be basically summed up as CM Punk as a vegan instead of Straight Edge.
 Even CM Punk himself lampshaded it on an episode of Smackdown, stating that if Bryan shaved AJ's head, he'd sue for gimmick infringement.

 Villain Team-Up: Subverted to hell and back... almost literally.
 Bryan and Kane were bitter enemies that were forced to attempt to work out their problems with one another in an anger management program.
 Then, they were forced to team together... and eventually ended up winning the Tag Team titles.
-The crowd found their interactions so entertaining that, despite not changing their personalities at all (in fact, they've been simplified and turned up to near-parody levels) they've been receiving cheers like faces and have largely been booked as such (i.e. almost exclusively wrestling heels)
+The crowd found their interactions so entertaining that, despite not changing their personalities at all (in fact, they've been simplified and turned up to near-parody levels) they've been receiving cheers like faces and began being booked as such (i.e. almost exclusively wrestling heels)

 Villainous BSOD: In contrast to his normal heel persona, where it's hard to get him to shut up, when Josh Mathews asked him about his Squash Match loss the RAW after Wrestlemania, he didn't respond.
 At all.